Mary Stewart Gibson: Early life and education

 Mary Gibson was born in Longridge, West Lothian, Scotland in 1904, the second daughter of Reverend John Gibson, minister of the local United Free church, and Mrs. Ellie Brown Gibson.
 She was a pupil at Bathgate Academy in Bathgate, West Lothian for four years, before studying at Glasgow School of Art.

 Life in Paris

 In 1923, after the death of her father, Mary Gibson fulfilled a long-standing ambition and moved to Paris, with her mother and sister.
 She was a student at several studios, in particular that of Emile Renard, and "mixed with the leading artists and intellectuals of the 1920s."
+Initially, she lived and worked in a studio in the iconic Cité Fleurie on the Boulevard Arago in the 13th arrondissement in Paris, which still exists today.
+In a 1932 article in the journal of her old school, Mary mentions a "colony of bungalow studios ... with creeping vines, fruit trees and a profusion of greenery and flowers."
+Artists of multiple nationalities work there, mostly "men of much interest."
+She feels at home on the left bank of the Seine with its writers, artists and intellectuals and crossing the river is like going "into town."

-She lived and worked in a studio on the Boulevard Arago in the 13th arrondissement in Paris, and later moved to a studio opposite the Santé prison in the adjacent 14th arrondissement.
-In 1940, following the occupation of Paris, Gibson was arrested as an enemy alien and was interned first at Besançon and then at Vittel, where she was a "chef de bloc" in charge of 350 women inmates, until the camp was liberated in 1944.
-She subsequently returned to her studio in Paris.
+Gibson later moved to a studio opposite the Santé prison in the adjacent 14th arrondissement.
+In 1940, following the occupation of Paris, she was arrested as an enemy alien by a French gendarme, "whom she had known for seven years and who promised her tearfully that this outrage ... would be revenged."
+It is reported that her suitcase was ready and, when the officer in charge observed that she was still smiling, she retorted 'Would you prefer, monsieur, if I wept?"
+She was interned first at Besançon and then at Vittel, where she was a "chef de bloc" in charge of 350 women inmates, until the camp was liberated in 1944.
+A trip to Egypt after the war helped her to recover from her ordeal and she subsequently returned to her studio in Paris.
+A member of the Scots Kirk in Paris, she was a "great friend" of Dr. Donald Caskie, the Tartan Pimpernel, who was minister there both before and after the war.